Documentation Index

 Growth or Build Rates (Capacity addition constraints)

 The rate at which a technology emits pollutants, especially greenhouse gases (CO₂), per unit of energy produced or fuel consumed (e.g. tonnes CO₂/MWh or tonnes CO₂/TJ).
+Where available, this is derived from the technology’s emission factor and heat rate.
 Sources include IPCC guidelines, national emissions inventories, and specific studies.
-These factors are critical for calculating total emissions and assessing alignment with climate targets.
+These rates are critical for calculating total emissions and assessing alignment with climate targets.

 The following table summarizes the life-cycle GHG emission factors for various electricity generation technologies based on the IPCC AR6 WGIII.